DroidScript/Docs/files/markup/README.md

 ```

-You can remove the description in the Header Part and prepend it in this Long Description markup.
+You can remove the description from the Header and prepend it in this Long Description markup.
 The result will still be the same.
 This is recommended and thus you can see this in all Controls and Components with this long description part.

-> When writing the long description, you use markdown formatting.
-From the example above, the `"**SetChecked**"` text will be rendered as bold text in DroidScript Docs.
+> When writing the long description, you can use the same markdown formatting.
+From the example above, the `"**SetChecked**"` text will be rendered as bold text in the final Docs.

+## Samples
+Code samples are placed below the long description, if any, enclosed in a block comment with the word **@Sample**.
+See below.

+Each sample is wrapped with `sample` tags.
+Any string after the word `sample` in the opening tag is treated as the sample title.

 ## Examples
 The examples can be found at the bottom of each file.
 They are enclose in a block comment with a tag **@sample** in it followed by the title of the sample.